MohamedFarhun/Image_Processing/README.md

 # Image-Processing using OpenCV
 ## A streamlit app showing image processing techniques.
 It has a sidebar with image processing, face detection, feature dectection and object detection.
+This app has the capacity to sketch Canny Edge detector and Countours, Detecting Face and Eyes

 ### List of Image Processing Methods